 I would love to visit your school to share with the students, teachers and parents my process of creating picture books.
-Students will learn firsthand how books are written and illustrated and will be inspired to create their own stories and books!
+They will learn firsthand how books are written and illustrated and will be inspired to create their own stories and books!
 I can also visit your school virtually, from my studio via Zoom.
 This has been an easy and dynamic way to engage with audiences nationwide.

 Honorarium: For the Washington, DC Metropolitan area - $700 for one presentation, $850 for two and $1,000 for three.
 For visits outside the DC area, virtual visits, workshops, artist-in-residence programs and adult groups, please email or call me (301-654-4603) to discuss your needs.

 I am happy to autograph books.
 A book sale can help to make the day of the visit even more memorable for the children.
 There is book ordering information and an order form (click above) that can be customized with your school’s information and copied for distribution to teachers and parents.